Space-Game-Engine/Warp-Core/docs/install/installation.md

 ### Compilation mode

-That mode compile whole project from Typescript and launch local sever instance
+In this mode, the entire project is compiled from Typescript, and a local server instance is launched.

 ```sh
 npm run start